Over

 the instrument out of balance.
 In order to eliminate this problem,

-I plane the fingerboard on the bass side from nut to end in a downward
+I plane the fingerboard on the bass side, from nut to end, in a

-taper to set the action with the fingerboard rather than the saddle.
+downward taper to set the action with the fingerboard rather thanwith

-The even height saddle, along with an angled saddle slot, in combination
+the saddle.
+The even-height saddle, along with an angled saddle

-with intelligent brace voicings produce an instrument with better
+slot, in combination with intelligent brace voicings produces an

 Old growth Brazilian rosewood, imported in the 1930s,